-I had a stroke when I was 26.
-My Mind went Pop: Mindpop.
+I had a stroke when I was 26, and my Mind went Pop.
+Mindpop.
 My stroke took away my limbs and speech for a while.
 Here are some chronicles…

 © 2011 by Nina Mitchell, The material in this article is protected by copyright and may not be copied or published or otherwise distributed without the Author’s permission.
 All Rights Reserved.